 The big challenge for today were the two beaver dams we had to get over.
 Luckily we were travelling in the direction of the water flow and always going downstream.
 So we would try to build as much speed to the opening of the dam, get stuck, one of us would have to get out to push us off (thank goodness for Goretex boots) and then jump right back in.

 I was pretty nervous about this as canoe flipping is always on your mind but we conquered both roadblocks.
 The portaging was pretty light on this day with nothing really over 500m.
 Honestly, anything under 2.2K at this point seemed easy.

 The great thing was that towards the end of the day, the sun broke out and we got some fantastic weather to guide us to our campsite.

-You'll notice I also took less photos today because by end of day, I already got the flashing battery sign.
-I was also stupid not to bring a backup battery.
+You'll notice I also took less photos on this day because near the end of day, the battery warning light was already flashing.
 Day 3 and beyond I was only able to snap 2-3 photos a day.

-For dinner we 4 packs of Sidekicks which were god awful.
-They were way too salty and just meh.
-Don't ever get Sidekicks.
+For dinner we 4 packs of Sidekicks which were pretty awful.
+They were way too salty and just not good.
+Don't ever get Sidekicks for your portaging trip.

 I washed my clothes again but like my clothes after Day 1, they never really fully dry so I ended up having to just lay them on my packs in the canoe.

 Day 3 was a portage heavy day as we moved from Big Trout Lake to Burnt Island Lake.

 We had a total of 6 portages to do and some in rapid succession.
 By the 4th or 5th portage I was already pretty exhausted.

 To start the day as well, we thought we had gotten lost trying to find out first portage spot because we could hear crazy rapids ahead of us so we doubled back to the entrance of the river but turns out we were right all along and all we needed to do was go a little deeper in.
 That killed about 45 minutes of time.
 As a result, we didn't get to camp until 6:30PM.